Azure/apim-lab/apim-lab/4-policyExpressions/apimanagement-4-4-Named Values.md

     ![APIM Named Values](../../assets/images/apim-named-values.png)

 - Back in the *APIs* blade, open the *Add two integers* operation in the Calculator API.
-- Amend the `set-header` policy by clicking on the pencil icon.
+- Amend the inbound `set-header` policy by clicking on the pencil icon.
 - Create a new header by pressing **+ Add header**:
   - Name: **x-request-received-time**
   - Value: `{{"{{TimeNow"}}}}`